Colleges by Location

 In summary, the Texas A&M University Corps of Cadets is a renowned organization that offers a transformative experience for students.
 It provides a structured environment for developing leadership skills, fosters a strong sense of community, and instills the values of duty, honor, and respect.
 Whether cadets pursue a career in the military or any other field, the Corps of Cadets equips them with the tools they need to excel and make a positive impact in their chosen path.

-Texas A&M University is a public university located in College Station, TX and set in a suburban environment.
-This school uses a semester-based calendar.
-It has an acceptance rate of 63%.
-The freshman retention rate at Texas A&M University is 94% and the six-year graduation rate is 84%.
+Located in College Station, TX and set in a suburban environment, Texas A&M University is a public university.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 57%.
+The freshman retention rate at Texas A&M University is 94.31% and the six-year graduation rate is 84%.

 Quick Facts